enthus1ast/nimja/readme.md

 Changelog
 =========

+- 0.6.1 No codegen for empty string nodes after whitespaceControl.
 - 0.5.6 Added `{{endfunc}}` `{{endproc}}` `{{endmacro}}` for consistency.
 - 0.5.5 Added `tmpls` and `tmplf` procs to use inline.
 - 0.5.1 Added self variable, to print blocks multiple times